VoxelGroup/Voxel.MiddyNet/README.md

 When an exception is thrown by a middleware in the `After` method, the exception is captured and added to the `MiddlewareExceptions` list, so that the following middlewares can reacto to it.
 When all the middlewares have run, if this list has any item, an `AggregateException` with all of them is thrown.

 ## How to write a middleware
-To write a new Middleware, you just need to implement the interface `ILambdaMiddleware` and implement the before and after methods.
-If you need to store data so that the `Handle` method can see it, you can use the `AdditionalContext` dictionary inside the `MiddyContext` object.
+To write a new Middleware, you just need to implement the interface `ILambdaMiddleware` and implement the `Before` and `After` methods, although normally you will only implement one of them.
+If you need to store data so that the `Handle` method can use it, you can use the `AdditionalContext` dictionary inside the `MiddyContext` object.

 ## Logger
 There's a simple logger implemented in the package.
 This logger is a wrapper of the `ILambdaLogger` provided by the AWS runtime, which you can still access inside the `LambdaContext` property inside the `MiddyContext` object.
 Our logger, logs a JSON message so the logs are easily readable by your preferred log aggregation platform.
 We can also add additional properties apart from the message and LogLevel.